 - No insulation on the condensate drain horizontal runs

-We did rectify as much of it as we could here which included
+We rectified as much of it as we could, which included:

 - Adding a condensate switch